 It’s a strength of choosing a classic given name for a child.

-Read on for sixteen of my favorite unexpected Elizabeth nicknames.
+Read on for some great, unexpected Elizabeth nicknames.

 Unexpected Elizabeth Nicknames: Starting with B

 The ‘b’ sound of Elizabeth is obvious, and it’s led to one of the most common Elizabeth nicknames: Beth, as in the Kiss ballad.
 But there are plenty of other options for unexpected Elizabeth nicknames, all brought to us by the letter B.

 Babette – Babette might feel more like a spin-off name, like Isabelle or Bettina, than the other Elizabeth nicknames.
 Babette doesn’t quite feel connected, does it?
 And yet it is a French nickname for Elizabeth, and sometimes bestowed independently.
 Celebrated 1987 film Babette’s Feast won the Oscar for Best Foreign Language Film.
 (The movie was Danish, but the Babette character is from Paris.)
 Credit the name’s use in the US in the 1950s and 60s to poet Babette Deutsch, as well as a very successful French film starring Brigitte Bardot as a Babette.
 Today, it might fit in with other -ette ending names for girls, and probably reads a little bit hipster, in the key of Odette.